 Cockapoos are prone to being inbred, and poorly bred.
 These are not medical conditions perse, but they can lead to them.
-Since Cockapoos are some of the most popular small Doodles, they are also overly bred, and many come from puppy mills.
-Poorly bred Cockapoos will have a bad bone structure that can lead to joint damage and oral complications.

-- Schnoodles, on the other hand, are prone to eye diseases, joint damage, epilepsy, diabetes, and Addison’s.
+Cockapoos are also prone to liver disease, cataracts, and hip dysplasia.
+On the other hand, Schnoodles are prone to eye diseases, joint damage, epilepsy, diabetes, and Addison’s.